 The Premises Management Committee ensures that NPLS buildings are maintained, repaired and refurbished as necessary.
 Health and safety issues are routinely appraised and appropriate training and action taken.
-The following items have been attended to during the last year: lighting upgrade and repair of chairs in the sanctuary, repairs to the roof above rooms 8 and 9, conversion of Osorio WC's into storage space, carpet refreshing and complete refurbishment of all the synagogue's toilets.
+The following items are among matters that have been attended to during the last year: continuing lighting upgrade, replacement of chairs in the sanctuary, replaced/rehung a couple of emergency doors, had the emergency lighting replaced and resurfaced the rear car park.
 Fire Marshall and Health and Safety training also took place.
 Members are encouraged to use our improved facilities for their private functions.